 - Setting goals and developing personalized plans for success

-- Learning about success skills, financial planning, self-discovery, and building support network
+- Learning about success skills, financial planning, self-discovery, and building a support network

 Log on to Naviance Student

 All students in grades 6-12 in district schools have access to Naviance Student.
 Each school has it’s own website address.
 Choose your school from the dropdown menu below to locate the correct web address.:

 Parents can access their child’s Naviance Student account as a guest to view college and career information.
 Parents will need an access code to view thier child's Naviance account.
 Access codes can be obtained from the School Counselor at your school.